jalzreibi/terraform-wordpress-deployment-test/README.md

 # terraform-wordpress-deployment-test
-Test Canary and blue/green deployment with zero downtime on my wordpress app
+Test Canary and blue/green deployment with zero downtime on my wordpress app on www.techspot.cloud